desiretech/lompang/README.md

 This repository contains the API that powers the iOS carpooling app, [Lompang](http://appstore.com/lompang).
 It's a set of pubsub messaging functionalities which iOS developers can call from their Obj-C codes.
 Backend is conveniently handled for you.

-Below scenerio depicts 2 devices connecting and then joining Group A. Presence of User A and B are automatically broadcasted everyone in the group.
+<a name="previousscenario"></a> Below scenerio depicts 2 devices connecting and then joining Group A. Presence of User A and B are automatically broadcasted everyone in the group.
 More scenarios illustrated [below](#morescenarios).

 ![Join](/images/1.png)